Knowing how to spot investment scams is an essential skill for a modern investor.

 In the past, I have received phone calls from young men with well-spoken, southern English accents.
 They claimed to be calling from a firm with a generic name such as ‘London Capital Markets’.
 I kept them on the phone to learn more about what exactly they were peddling, and what their sales pitch sounded like.
 I came away impressed with their ability to hold a challenging conversation with an experienced investor.

 From this experience, I want to share a dire warning for all advanced investors.
 Do not rely on your intelligence or investment knowledge to discern a real caller from a fake one.
 On the phone, where talking is the only currency, scammers are in their element.
 They are more practised at the game than you are.
 The only way to win is to not play at all.

 Refuse all cold calls that relate to investments.
-Research investment opportunities that are right for your basic investment portfolio, at the time that is right for you.
+Perform due diligence checks on investment opportunities that are right for your basic investment portfolio, at the time that is right for you.